ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 array([78., 78., 78., 78., 78., 78., 78., 78., 78., 78.])
 ```

+Part of the value that Ray adds here is that *Ray makes it as easy to start up a
+remote service or actor as it is to define a Python class*.
+Handles to the actor
+can be passed around to other actors and tasks to allow arbitrary messaging and
+communication patterns.
+Current alternatives are much more involved.
+For
+example, [consider how this would be done with GRPC][14].

 ## Additional Extensions

 Here we describe some important modifications to the above design.
 We describe
-additional natural extensions for dealing with stragglers in [this paper][3].
+additional natural extensions in [this paper][3].

-**Sharding Across Multiple Parameter Servers:** When your parameters are large and your cluster is large, a single parameter
+**Sharding Across Multiple Parameter Servers:** When your parameters are large
-server may not suffice because the application could be bottlenecked by the
+and your cluster is large, a single parameter server may not suffice because the
-network bandwidth into and out of the machine that the parameter server is on
+application could be bottlenecked by the network bandwidth into and out of the
-(especially if there are many workers).
+machine that the parameter server is on (especially if there are many workers).

 A natural solution in this case is to shard the parameters across multiple
 parameter servers.
 This can be achieved by simply starting up multiple parameter
 server actors.
 An example of how to do this is shown in the code example at the
 bottom.

-**Controlling Actor Placement:** The placement of specific actors and tasks on different machines can be
+**Controlling Actor Placement:** The placement of specific actors and tasks on
-specified by using Ray's support for arbitrary [resource requirements][2].
+different machines can be specified by using Ray's support for arbitrary
-For example, if the worker requires a GPU, then its remote decorator can be
+[resource requirements][2].
+For example, if the worker requires a GPU, then its
-declared with `@ray.remote(num_gpus=1)`.
-Arbitrary custom resources can be defined
+remote decorator can be declared with `@ray.remote(num_gpus=1)`.
+Arbitrary
-as well.
+custom resources can be defined as well.

 ## Unifying Tasks and Actors